High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Numerical verification

+We now wish to verify the time integration algorithm implemented in the CFD code.
+No analytical solution is available in the general unsteady regime, however linear frequency responses to pressure oscillations are available \cite{reponse_culick_1968}, assuming a quasi-steady gas phase.
 The linearised response can be constructed analytically using coefficients that represent the sensitivity of the steady-state solution to certain parameters.
-These sensitivities can be easily generated with finite differences, using the semi-analytical model or the CFD code.
-This provides a reference linear response function.
-The one-dimensional CFD code is then initialised with the steady-state profile and a sinusoidal pressure oscillation $P(t) = \overbar{p} + p' \sin(2\pi f t)$ is forced in the gas phase, with $f$ a given frequency.
-The mean pressure $\overbar{P}$ is set to $=50\times 10^5$Pa, and the amplitude is set to $p'=0.001 \overbar{P}$.
-This pressure oscillation leads to fluctuations in the pyrolysis mass flow rate $\massflux(t) = \overbar{\massflux} + \massflux'(t)$.
-After a few periods, these oscillations stabilise and we can determine the response function $R_{mp} = ({\massflux'/\overbar{\massflux})}/({p'/\overbar{p}})$ at the corresponding frequency.
-If we assume that the gas phase is quasi-steady, a linearisation of the heat equation in the solid and of the pyrolysis law yields an expression for the response function:
+These sensitivities can be computed via finite differences.
+The 1D CFD code is initialised at the steady-state profile and a sinusoidal pressure oscillation $P(t) = \overbar{P} + p' \sin(2\pi f t)$ is enforced in the gas phase, with $f$ a given frequency.
+The mean pressure $\overbar{P}$ is set to $=50\times 10^5$ Pa, and the amplitude is set to $p'=0.001 \overbar{P}$.
+In the linear regime ($p'$ small), this leads to sinusoidal fluctuations of amplitude $m'$ in the pyrolysis mass flow rate $\massflux(t) = \overbar{\massflux} + \massflux'\sin(2\pi f t + \phi)$, with $\phi$ the phase shift.
+After a few periods, these oscillations stabilise and we can determine the response function $R_{mp} = ({\massflux'/\overbar{\massflux})}/({p'/\overbar{P}})$ at the corresponding frequency.